 In Christ’s name, we welcome and accept all whom God calls into our community.
 We strive to follow Christ’s teaching when he said, “Whoever comes to me, I will not cast out.”
 All ages, disabilities, national origins, races, genders, and sexual orientations are welcomed and accepted into the community of worship and fellowship at RPC.

 We recognize that, as human beings, we display a great diversity of views and beliefs on controversial topics.
-These views and beliefs may vary widely and we understand that the Holy Spirit is leading each of us on a unique and often unknown pathway.
+These views and beliefs may vary widely and we understand that the Holy Spirit is leading each of us on a unique pathway.
 Even though our interpretations of scripture may differ, we affirm all who seek to be faithful to Christ and to the teachings of the Bible.
 We respect each other’s views and biblically-based beliefs and seek to understand opposing views and stay in community with other Christians.

 Christ commanded us to love God and to love one another.
 Unfortunately, we find it impossible to follow even with this simple, clear, statement from Jesus.
 We acknowledge that we are all sinners and that we fall short of the glory of God.
 We are redeemed, by the grace of God, only through faith in Jesus Christ.

 For more information on several key historical Confessions of Faith, please see: